Athletic Training Curriculum

 ATSs are assigned to an ACI for an entire 16 week semester.

 ATSs assigned to an ACI who oversees basketball or gymnastic teams may have to complete their rotation at an affiliated site during their third year in the program (i.e., season begins and ends during mid-semesters).

 4th Semester: KIN 197D (Practicum in Athletic Training IV) ATSs will be allowed the time continue to build on more advanced cognitive, psychomotor, and affective proficiencies and competencies while engaged in team assignments, clinical rotations, and/or athletic training room coverage.
 Practicum experiences are organized as follows:

-ATSs are assigned to an ACI and should have appropriate autonomy
+ATSs are assigned to an ACI and should have appropriate autonomy for an individual

 ATSs are responsible for recognizing, evaluating, and treating maladies.